 support and guidance.

 It is also vital that families be seen as experts concerning their child(ren) and not be "blamed and shamed" because of their child(ren)'s conditions or special needs and requirements.
-CFC sees the parents as equal participants in the planning and treatment necessary for the child's recovery and valued for their expertise regarding the delivery and appropriateness of the services.
+CFC promotes the parents as equal participants in the planning and treatment necessary for the child's whole health and valued for their expertise.

-CFC teaches families and their children to advocate for themselves, and how to take control of their own recovery program, managing the quality of care and services they receive from service providers, the medical community and the school districts.
+CFC teaches families and their children to advocate for themselves, and how to take control of their own recovery program, managing the quality of care and services they receive from service providers, the medical community and the school districts and to do so with confidence.

 For more information: firstname.lastname@example.org